JonMidhir/ruby-time_range/readme.md

   (Time.now ..
 (Time.now + 60)).to_time_range
 ```

-For full API documentation see the YARD docs.
+For full API documentation see the [rubydocs](http://www.rubydoc.info/gems/ruby-time_range/0.1.0/TimeRange).

 ## Contributing
 - Fork and clone the project.